padmasharma/padmasharma.github.io/index.md

 - Heterogeneity in the Resolution of Bank Failures: A Latent Class Approach

 This paper investigates the resolution of failed banks by the FDIC during 1984-1992 and finds that bank failures that were accompanied by regional economic distress had a higher median probability of receiving financial assistance from the FDIC compared to those that failed in a relatively more favorable economic climate.
-This article also provides evidence in favor of the importance of the political support of elected representatives in securing less severe forms of resolution for banks that failed in economically distressed regions.
-A novel Bayesian procedure to estimate latent class models with ordinal responses is developed to detect unobserved heterogeneity in bank resolution.
+This article also provides evidence in favor of the importance of the political support of elected representatives in securing relatively less severe forms of resolution for banks that failed in economically distressed regions.
+A novel Bayesian procedure to estimate latent class models with ordinal responses is utilized to detect unobserved heterogeneity in bank resolution.

 ### Teaching
 I have been a TA for the following classes at UC Irvine.

 #### Graduate
-Econometrics II (Winter 2016), Econometrics (Spring 2016, Spring 2017), Probability and Statistics (Summer 2016)
+Econometrics (Winter 2016, Spring 2016, Spring 2017), Probability and Statistics (Summer 2016)

 #### Upper Division
 Econometrics II (Winter 2017), Cultural Economics (Summer 2016), Applied Econometrics I (Fall 2016), Applied Econometrics II (Fall 2015), Game Theory (Summer 2015), Managerial Economics (Spring 2015)